kr-colab/disperseNN2/docs/source/usage.rst

 		       --load_weights Examples/Preprocessed/pretrained_model.hdf5 \
 		       --num_reps 5

-``--empirical``: prefix for two files: a VCF and a table of lat and long.
-The lat and longs get projected onto a flat 2D map using ____.
-(TODO: empirical estimation)
+- ``--empirical``: prefix for the empirical data.
+This includes the path, but without the filetype suffix.
+Two files must be present: a VCF and a table of lat and long.
-``--num_reps``: specifies how many bootstrap replicates to perform.
+- ``--num_reps``: specifies how many bootstrap replicates to perform.
 Each replicate takes a random draw of num_snps SNPs from the VCF.

-The output can be found in ``Examples/Preprocessed/empirical_12345_predictions.txt``:
+The output is in kilometers can be found in ``Examples/Preprocessed/empirical_12345_predictions.txt``:

 .. code-block:: bash

-		Examples/VCFs/halibut_0 356856.6022213564
+Examples/VCFs/halibut_0 0.2970724416
-		Examples/VCFs/halibut_1 321614.5043100432
+Examples/VCFs/halibut_1 0.2578380969
-		Examples/VCFs/halibut_2 384816.643110014
+Examples/VCFs/halibut_2 0.3252334316
-		Examples/VCFs/halibut_3 336765.2051343926
+Examples/VCFs/halibut_3 0.2698406216
-		Examples/VCFs/halibut_4 358916.2093402004
+Examples/VCFs/halibut_4 0.2880779185

-(Those are pretty large estimates... need to think about how to best handle this.)